 - Miriam Mutambudzi, Assistant Professor of Public Health

-- Shannon Monnat, Lerner Chair for Public Health Promotion and Associate Professor of Sociology, Population Health Subcluster Lead
+- Shannon Monnat, Lerner Chair for Public Health Promotion, Director of the Center for Policy Research, and Professor of Sociology, Population Health Subcluster Lead

 - Merril Silverstein, Professor of Sociology and Human Development and Family Science